 How the HCV Program Works

 The Housing Choice Voucher Program (formerly known as Section 8) may be able to assist you with your rent each month.
 How do you know if you are eligible for the Housing Choice Voucher Program?
 Your first step is to apply to be on the Housing Choice Voucher Waiting List.
-The Columbia Housing Authority Waiting List is only open for applications once every 2-3 years or as funding is available.
-During the week the list is open, thousands will apply to participate in the program.

 Once you are at the top of the list, HCV staff will send you a letter for an appointment to determine your eligibility.
 Please be sure to keep your address updated with Columbia Housing Authority at all times as most of intake communication is done by USPS.
 Eligibility is based upon your household income, the criminal history of all members of the household, and whether or not you or anyone in your household owes any monies to any other Housing Authority or has been terminated from assistance or evicted from a Public Housing Agency within the past five years.